 CA will take appropriate administrative and disciplinary actions against personnel who violate this policy.
-Action taken will be documented.
+The action was taken and will be documented.

 5.3.7 Documentation Supplied To Personnel

 All the relevant documents relating to CA operation required for trusted personnel to perform their duties such as Certificate Policy, the applicable CPS, Verification Guidelines, user Manuals, Administrator Manual, policies or contracts, etc are made available to CA personnel.
 CA maintains the documents identifying all personnel who received training and the level of training completed.